Asian Stocks, Bitcoin Down As Trade Uncertainty Roils Markets - UrduPoint

 Bitcoin plunged as much as 5.7 percent after Trump signed an executive order to establish a "Strategic Bitcoin Reserve" without planning any public purchases of the cryptocurrency.

-The unit recovered somewhat and was trading down 1.72 percent at around 0645 GMT.
+The unit recovered somewhat and was trading down 1.78 percent shortly before 0900 GMT.

 Major indices in Asia were in the red despite Trump's move Thursday to delay some tariffs targeting Canada and Mexico.